michalShawat/Stenography-project/Stegosploit paper/README.md

 ## Deployment
 1.go to Stegosploit Toolkit/stego and open iterative_encoding
 2.fiil the image path in "input file" field and press load
-3. chose bit layer and fill the exploits in nessery fields and press "porcess"
+3. chose bit layer and fill the exploits in necessary fields and press "process"
-4. when it's done the encoded image will downloaded autommetly
+4. when it's done the encoded image will downloaded
 5. copy the result image to imajs file
+6.run the appropriate perl file in the commend line. for example for png
+  '''perl
+  ./html_in_png.pl decoder.html encoded_image.png polyglot_name
+  '''
-6.run the appropriate perl file in the commend line. for exmple for png '''perl ./html_in_png.pl decoder.html encoded_image.png polyglot_name''' decoder can be found in "exploits" folder (the author) of in "additional files" folder
+  decoder can be found in "exploits" folder (the author) of in "additional files" folder
 7. the created polyglot can be use as resouse to web server, one can be found in "additional files" folder.